Jeff McIntyre

-Jeffery Glenn McIntyre (born September 20, 1954) is an American former professional football linebacker.
-He played college football at Los Angeles Southwest College and Arizona State.
-He was selected by the Denver Broncos in the sixth round of the 1979 NFL draft and then played two seasons in the National Football League (NFL) for the San Francisco 49ers and St. Louis Cardinals.
+Jeffery Glenn McIntyre (born September 20, 1954) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football at Los Angeles Southwest College before transferring to the Arizona State Sun Devils.
+He was selected by the Denver Broncos in the sixth round of the 1979 NFL draft and then played two seasons in the NFL for the San Francisco 49ers and St. Louis Cardinals.
 He later played two seasons in the United States Football League (USFL) for the Washington Federals and San Antonio Gunslingers.
 He was also a member of the Arizona Wranglers.

 Early life and college

 McIntyre was born on September 20, 1954, in Beaumont, Texas.
 He attended Mount Carmel High School in Los Angeles, California, and was the last of 10 of their alumni to play in the National Football League (NFL) before the school closed.
 He attended Los Angeles Southwest College from 1975 to 1976.
 He played running back for the Cougars and was one of the top runners in the conference as a sophomore, having for a time the highest rushing average.
 He was named second-team All-Southern California Conference for the 1976 season.

 McIntyre transferred to play for the Arizona State Sun Devils in 1977 and was initially a running back before switching to linebacker as a senior in 1978.
 He was the starting middle linebacker in his final season.
 While at Arizona State, he developed an interest in snakes after going snake hunting with teammates; he later owned two as pets including one of the world's largest garter snakes, earning him the nickname "Snake Man".